open-sdr/openwifi/doc/README.md

 -	**set_rts_threshold**.
 It is called when upper layer wants to change the threshold (packet length) for turning on RTS mechanism
 -	**testmode_cmd**.
 It is called when upper layer has test command for us. [sdrctl command](#sdrctl-command) message is handled by this function.

-Above APIs are called actively by upper layer.
+Above APIs are called by upper layer (Linux mac80211 subsystem).
 When they are called, the driver (sdr.c) will do necessary job over SDR platform.
-If necessary the driver will call other component drivers (tx_intf_api/rx_intf_api/openofdm_tx_api/openofdm_rx_api/xpu_api) for helping.
+If necessary, the driver will call other component drivers, like tx_intf_api/rx_intf_api/openofdm_tx_api/openofdm_rx_api/xpu_api, for helping.

-For receiving a packet from the air, FPGA will raise interrupt (if the frame filtering rule allows) to Linux, then the function openwifi_rx_interrupt() of openwifi driver (sdr.c) will be triggered.
-In that function, ieee80211_rx_irqsafe() API is used to give the packet to upper layer.
+After receiving a packet from the air, FPGA will raise interrupt (if the frame filtering rule allows) to Linux, then the function openwifi_rx_interrupt() of openwifi driver (sdr.c) will be triggered.
+In that function, ieee80211_rx_irqsafe() API is used to give the packet and related information (timestamp, rssi, etc) to upper layer.

 The packet sending is initiated by upper layer.
-After the packet is sent by the driver to FPGA, the upper layer will expect a sending report from the driver.
-Each time FPGA send a packet, an interrupt will be raised to Linux and trigger openwifi_tx_interrupt().
+After the packet is sent by the driver over FPGA, the upper layer will expect a sending report from the driver.
+Each time FPGA sends a packet, an interrupt will be raised to Linux and trigger openwifi_tx_interrupt().
 This function will report the sending result (fail? succeed? number of retransmissions, etc.) to upper layer via ieee80211_tx_status_irqsafe() API.

 ## sdrctl command

-Besides the Linux native Wi-Fi control programs, such as ifconfig/iw/iwconfig/iwlist/wpa_supplicant/hostapd/etc, openwifi offers a user space tool sdrctl to access openwifi specific functionalities. sdrctl is implemented as nl80211 testmode command and communicates with openwifi driver (function openwifi_testmode_cmd in sdr.c) via Linux nl80211--cfg80211--mac80211 path
+Besides the Linux native Wi-Fi control programs, such as ifconfig/iw/iwconfig/iwlist/wpa_supplicant/hostapd/etc, openwifi offers a user space tool sdrctl to access openwifi specific functionalities. sdrctl is implemented as nl80211 testmode command and communicates with openwifi driver (function openwifi_testmode_cmd() in sdr.c) via Linux nl80211--cfg80211--mac80211 path

 ### get and set a parameter
 ```